01 of 06

 02 of 06

 Some manufacturers of sheet glass, such as Contractors Wardrobe, offer a palette of colors to choose from.
-The color is actually painted on the back side of a clear glass.
-If you purchase from companies that bake their finish on at the factory, that is even better!
+The color is actually painted on the back side of clear glass.
+If you purchase from companies that bake their finish on at the factory, even better.
 This will ensure your finish won't chip or peel.

 03 of 06